PHILADELPHIA REFLECTIONS

 Gardening, flowers and the Flower Show are central to the social fabric of Philadelphia.

-About fifty thousand acres were set aside by William Penn as the Welsh Barony, and there was willingness to allow it to be self-governing, although that didn't much happen.
+About fifty thousand acres were set aside by William Penn as the Welsh Barony, and there was the willingness to allow it to be self-governing, although that didn't much happens because the inhabitants saw no point in being self-governing.
 Nevertheless, the term isn't just an ethnic allusion, but has some historic meaning.

 There was a little local skirmishing during the Revolutionary War, but the main historical significance of the House was that Charles Thomson married a Harrison and lived there all throughout the period of the Revolution and the Articles of Confederation (1774-1789) as the Secretary of the Continental Congress.
-His little writing desk is therefore the most notable piece of furniture at Harriton House, since every piece of official paper involved in the whole Revolutionary episode passed through it or over it.
-Modern organizations would do well to notice that Thomson was not given a vote and was expected to be totally unbiased within Congressional affairs.
-Even in those days, there must have been cautionary experience with secretaries who tinkered with the minutes for their own purposes.
-It certainly was entirely fitting that this last personified remnant of the Articles of Confederation was designated to carry the news to George Washington at Mount Vernon, that he had been elected President of the new form of government.
-No doubt, Washington was pleased to learn of it.
+His little writing desk is, therefore, the most notable piece of furniture at Harriton House since every piece of official paper involved in the whole Revolutionary episode passed through it or over it.
+Modern organizations would do well to notice that Thomson was not given a vote and was expected to be totally unbiased about Congressional affairs.
+Even in those days, there must have been cautionary experience with secretaries who tinkered with the minutes for their own preferences.
+It certainly was entirely fitting that this last steward of the Articles of Confederation was designated to carry the news to George Washington at Mount Vernon, that he had been elected President of the new form of government.
+No doubt, Washington was pleased but unsurprised to learn of it.

 While Harriton House is imposing on the exterior, and was the likely prototype of many characteristic Main Line stone mansions, the inside of the house is quite primitive.
-In those days it was cheap to build a big house, but expensive to heat it.
-In 1704, surrounded by a continent of forest (and quite a few Indians), firewood may not have seemed a problem, but it quickly became a transportation problem, and later houses tended to shrink in size.
-In any event, the interior of the house seems strangely bleak and primitive, quite in keeping with the early Quaker principle of building a structure "without paint, or other adornment".
-Bruce Gill spent quite a lot of time and effort to determine that the random-width flooring had never had any shellac, varnish or wax.
-Those are beautiful floors, but the "finish" is just three hundred years of dirt.
+In those days it was cheap to build a big house but expensive to heat it.
+In 1704 surrounded by a continent of a forest, firewood may not have seemed a problem, but it quickly posed a transportation problem, and later houses tended to shrink in size.
+In any event, the interior of the house seems strangely bleak and bare, quite in keeping with the early Quaker principle of building a structure "without paint, or other adornments".
+Bruce Gill spent quite a lot of time and effort to determine that the random-width flooring had never received any shellac, varnish or wax.
+Those are beautiful floors, but the "finish" is just three hundred years of oxidized dirt.

 The original Bryn Mawr, now called Harriton House, is well worth a visit.
-If you can find it.
+If you can find it; GPS is the modern solution.